Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 Soy vs. Sunflower-Derived PS

 The majority of PS supplements currently available are derived from soy lecithin.
-Sunflower-derived PS has emerged as an alternative for individuals with soy sensitivities or non-GMO sourcing preferences.
-Current evidence reviewed by Examine.com suggests sunflower PS is likely bioequivalent to soy PS, though the direct comparative research base is less extensive.
+Sunflower-derived PS has emerged as an alternative for individuals with soy sensitivities or preferences for non-GMO sourcing.
+Current evidence reviewed by Examine.com suggests sunflower PS is likely bioequivalent to soy PS, but the direct comparative research base is less extensive than for soy PS versus bovine PS.
 For individuals without soy concerns, soy-derived PS from a quality supplier with standardized PS content verification is the most evidence-supported choice.
-The practical recommendation for both forms is co-supplementation with DHA — providing the omega-3 fatty acid context that soy PS lacks relative to the bovine form used in foundational research.
+For individuals with soy sensitivities, sunflower-derived PS is the appropriate alternative.

 Phosphatidylserine Benefits: What the Evidence Supports